Statue of Egerton Ryerson: History

 The statue attracted significant criticism in the 2010s due to Ryerson's role in the creation of the Canadian Indian residential school system.
 In 2018, a plaque was officially installed on the statue that contextualizes and acknowledged Ryerson's involvement in the history of the Canadian Indian residential school system.
 The plaque contains the following text:

 Beneath this text are the following two quotations:

 In July 2020, three people were arrested for splattering pink paint on the statue – in addition to two others of John A. Macdonald and King Edward VII at the Ontario Legislature – as part of a demand to tear down the monuments.
 Black Lives Matter Toronto claimed responsibility for the actions stating that "The action comes after the City of Toronto and the Province of Ontario have failed to take action against police violence against Black people."
 Three people were each charged with three counts of mischief under $5,000 and conspiracy to commit a summary offence; the charges were dropped the following year.

-On June 1, 2021, following the discovery of 215 unmarked graves at the Kamloops Indian Residential School, the statue was vandalized again, this time with red paint.
+On June 1, 2021, following the discovery of 215 soil disturbances at the Kamloops Indian Residential School, the statue was vandalized again, this time with red paint.
 On June 6, the statue was toppled, decapitated and thrown into Toronto Harbour; what was then Ryerson University stated that the statue will not be restored or replaced.
 The head of the statue was subsequently placed on a pike at the Six Nations of the Grand River near Caledonia, Ontario.